A World Of Her Own

 The Chrys-Do-Lyns break up in 1965 and Lyn Paul goes solo.
 Lyn, who is just sixteen, is not going to find it easy to break through, joining a number of other young hopefuls such as Suzy Cope, Julie Grant, Susan Holliday and Patsy Ann Noble.

-Although Sandie Shaw and Jackie Trent score number 1 hits in 1965 and Cilla Black makes it to number 2 with her version of the Righteous Brothers' classic You've Lost That Lovin' Feelin', other women singers are less successful.
+Although Sandie Shaw and Jackie Trent score number 1 hits in 1965 and Cilla Black makes it to number 2 with her version of The Righteous Brothers' classic You've Lost That Lovin' Feelin', other women singers are less successful.
 Established singers find it hard to keep up with the changing musical trends.
 Helen Shapiro's chart run had come to an end the previous year, as had Doris Day's.
 Petula Clark barely makes it into the Top 20.
 Even comparative newcomers like Lulu and Dusty Springfield only just make it into the Top 10.

-Among the groups making their début on the British charts in 1965 are the Seekers.
+Among the groups making their début on the British charts in 1965 are The Seekers.
 They score number one hit singles with I'll Never Find Another You (Columbia DB 7431) and The Carnival Is Over (Columbia DB 7711).
 Sandwiched between them is their second hit, A World Of Our Own (Columbia DB 7532), which reaches number 3.
-Within five years Lyn is to feature in the history of the Seekers and 21 years later she will re-record The Carnival Is Over for a K-Tel compilation of number one hits.
+Within five years Lyn is to feature in the history of The Seekers and 21 years later she will re-record The Carnival Is Over for a K-Tel compilation of number one hits.

 The Seekers